lprogers/mandarin-playgroup/README.md

 # Mandarin PlayGroup (San Francisco)

-Community website for a 60+ family Mandarin playgroup in San Francisco.
+Platform for a rapidly growing, 60+ family Mandarin playgroup community in San Francisco.
 Live at [mandarinplaygroup.com](https://mandarinplaygroup.com).

-Rotating playground meetups around the city so little ones can play together while they chat in Mandarin.
+Where families connect and kids hear Mandarin naturally.
 All levels welcome, from inspired to learn, to learning, to fluent.

 ## The problem

-The community ran entirely on closed channels: a WhatsApp group (invite-gated, with admin approval as an anti-spam measure) and Partiful event pages (shared link by link).
-That works for existing members but there was no open front door.
-A parent who heard about the group at a playground, or searched "Mandarin playgroup San Francisco," had no way to find us or express interest without already knowing someone.

-The website solves the top of the funnel: an open, zero-commitment way to discover the group and sign up for updates, feeding the committed community layers (newsletter, then WhatsApp, then playdates).
+Many bilingual families want their children to develop stronger Mandarin skills, but creating natural opportunities to use Mandarin can be challenging.

+When bilingual children meet at playgrounds or social settings, they often default to speaking English — the language they use most frequently in their daily lives.
+While children may understand Mandarin, they have fewer opportunities to actively practice speaking it with peers.

+Mandarin Playgroup creates environments where children are encouraged to speak Mandarin with each other through play, helping them:

+- Build confidence using Mandarin naturally
+- Strengthen their spoken language skills
+- Develop positive associations with the language

+The goal is not structured language instruction — it is creating opportunities for children to experience Mandarin through play, connection, and community.

 ## What it does

-- Presents the group, its positioning, and upcoming playdates on a fast single page
-- Newsletter signup that submits directly to a JotForm form, which handles the inbox, autoresponder, and list storage
+- Introduces Mandarin Playgroup’s mission, positioning, and community value proposition
+- Helps families discover upcoming Mandarin playdates and community events
+- Captures parent interest through a newsletter signup powered by Jotform, which manages submissions, automated responses, and subscriber lists
-- Links each playdate to its Partiful event page for RSVPs
+- Connects families directly to event RSVP pages for seamless registration
-- Teases the special events tier (Mandarin-speaking toddler entertainers, story time, holiday celebrations) planned as the community grows
-- Provides a partnership contact for brands and venues
+- Creates a channel for brand and venue partnerships that provide meaningful value to bilingual families
+- Establishes the foundation for future tools that help parents discover local Mandarin-friendly events and kid-focused activities

 ## Key decisions

+**Keep the community free for families.**
+The mission is to make Mandarin exposure more accessible and remove barriers for families who want to create bilingual environments for their children.

+Future monetization will only come from partnerships that provide meaningful value to the community, such as family discounts, educational resources, or experiences that support bilingual development.

 **Manual event curation instead of a Partiful integration.** Partiful has no official public API.
 Reverse-engineered workarounds exist but depend on auth tokens that expire and undocumented endpoints that break.
 Since the group runs a small number of events per month, curating event cards by hand costs about 30 seconds per event and never breaks.
 RSVPs stay on Partiful, where the social proof (guest lists, text reminders) already works.

-**Email-only signup.** Every added form field cuts conversion, and the site's job is to make joining as light as possible.
-Richer member data (kid ages, neighborhoods, Mandarin level) is collected later through a separate member intro form, once someone has already joined and the ask feels natural.
+**Email-only signup.** Every added form field cuts conversion, and the site's job is to make joining as light as possible which is important for this early-stage platform.

 **JotForm as the form backend.** The site keeps its own custom-styled form and posts to JotForm's submit endpoint, so there is no iframe seam and no third-party styling to fight.
 JotForm provides the submission inbox, email notifications, autoresponder, and Google Sheets sync without any backend code.